 Overview of Centers | Preschool & K5 Subject Resources

 During His earthly ministry, Christ set aside time to show His love to children and to point out the value of a child’s heart (Luke 18:16).
 At BJU Press, we recognize the importance of loving, teaching, and training children.
 We have developed a full line of age-appropriate early childhood materials to help teachers make each child’s first classroom experience delightful and meaningful.
-Understanding our educational approach is key to enjoying the full benefit of our early childhood curriculum.
+Understanding our educational approach is key to enjoying the full benefit of our early childhood materials.

-An enthusiastic teacher who loves children and understands their thinking and development will thrive with our curriculum.
+An enthusiastic teacher who loves children and understands their thinking and development will thrive with our materials.
 Our materials are designed so the teacher can tailor materials and activities to meet each child’s individual needs.

 Our materials work best with a schedule that is consistent enough to give the children a sense of security, yet flexible enough to adapt to different needs and interests.
 The time allotted for individual and group activities is adjustable depending on the attention span of the children.
 As the children mature, time spent on each activity can be extended.

 Your schedule may include large blocks of time for indoor and outdoor learning and smaller blocks of time for routines such as restroom breaks, snacks, lunch, and naps.
-We have designed the curriculum with these factors in mind.
+We have designed the materials with these factors in mind.

 Children learn best when they are involved in activity—their play is their work.
 A setting that allows them to observe, explore, interact, play, and discover is vital for their development.

 BJU Press materials are designed to provide large group activities, small group activities, and individual activities that correlate with unit themes.
 For large-group teaching we suggest an informal “Circle Time” with the children sitting on the floor.
 Small group and individual activities may take place in classroom centers.
 Centers are especially effective for promoting age-appropriate, fun, and interactive learning.